-The interim financial statements were prepared in accordance with EC Directives 83/349/EEC (Consolidated Accounts Directive) and 86/635/EEC (Bank Accounts Directive) on the basis of the International Financial Reporting Standards (IFRSs) approved and issued by the International Accounting Standards Board (IASB), insofar as these were applicable at the balance sheet date.
+The interim financial statements were prepared in accordance with EC Directives 83/349/EEC (Consolidated Accounts Directive) and 86/635/EEC (Bank Accounts Directive) on the basis of the International Financial Reporting Standards (IFRS) approved and issued by the International Accounting Standards Board (IASB), insofar as these were applicable at the balance sheet date.
 In particular, the interim financial statements also comply with the IAS 34 requirements for interim financial reports.
+The same accounting policies used in preparing the 2003 consolidated financial statements were applied.